Assessed. Aligned. Built to Exit.

 Breadth That Full-Time Can't Offer

 SaaS, marketplace, media, AdTech, HCM - and direct operational ownership across 17 countries.
 Pricing architecture at a B2B analytics platform.
 Data-driven growth at a consumer marketplace. $20M cost restructuring at an adtech company.
 Multi-variable margin optimization at a sponsorship platform.
 International entity management from the US to Japan to the Netherlands to South Africa.
-Operating across multiple business models creates pattern recognition: where enterprise value is created, and where it leaks.
+Operating across multiple business models creates pattern recognition: what compounds into a stronger multiple, and what gets left on the table.
 Most of that isn’t visible in reporting - it shows up in diligence.

 V